open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

 | TBD                                                   |          |    |                                                                       |    |                                                                         |      |        |     |      |     |      |       |
 | Prometheus                                            |          |    |                                                                       |    |                                                                         |      |        |     |      |     |      |       |
 | TBD                                                   |          |    |                                                                       |    |                                                                         |      |        |     |      |     |      |       |

-`*` For each type of exporter, OTLP, Zipkin, and Jaeger, implementing at least one of the supported formats is required.
-Implementing more than one formats is optional.